 - Most employers doing business in New York are subject to New York's unemployment insurance law.
 See Employer Coverage.

 - Claimants must meet certain requirements to be eligible for unemployment benefits.
 See Employee Eligibility.

 - Under certain circumstances, workers may not qualify for unemployment benefits.
 See Disqualification From Benefits.

 - In general, New York unemployment benefits are available for a maximum of 26 weeks.
 See Benefits.

-- Employers need to comply with notice, posting and recordkeeping requirements.
+- Employers must comply with notice, posting and recordkeeping requirements.
 See Notice and Posting Requirements; Recordkeeping Requirements.

 - New York offers the Shared Work Program, a voluntary program to help employers retain a group of employees who would otherwise have been laid off.
 See Shared Work Program.